ihsrobotics/ihsboost/README.md

 ihsboost depends on the following libraries:
 * libwallaby - please use [this branch](https://github.com/chrehall68/libwallaby/tree/refactor) to install libwallaby
 * libjsoncpp - on linux, run `sudo apt-get install libjsoncpp-dev` to install
+* libbluetooth - on linux, run `sudo apt-get install libbluetooth-dev` to install
 ### Getting the Source files
 To get the source files on a wombat, the best way to do that is to start on your local computer.
 Run `git clone https://github.com/ihsrobotics/ihsboost.git` to get the github